Digital-Grinnell/dlad-blog/content/posts/046-DG-FEDORA-A-Portable-Object-Repository.md

 In MacOSX you simply have to plug the _DG-FEDORA_ USB stick into an available USB port on your Mac workstation.
 After a few seconds the USB stick will be automatically mounted as _/Volumes/DG-FEDORA_, and the _/Volumes_ directory is automatically "shared" with _Docker_.

+### Make DG-FEDORA Writable

+In MacOSX, open a terminal and use the following command to make _DG-FEDORA_ writable, so that you can save newly ingested objects and updates to existing objects:

+  - `sudo mount -u -w /Volumes/DG-FEDORA`

+## Not Using MacOSX?

 If your workstation is not a Mac, you will need to insert the USB stick and take appropriate steps to:

   - Mount the stick with read/write permissions as _/Volumes/DG-FEDORA_.